dtx12/AndroidAnimationsActions/README.md

 Actions for android animations.
 Inspired by libgdx scene2d actions.

 The main goal of this project is making creating of complex animation easier.
-You may create animations like below with just a couple lines of code.
+You may create animations like in demo with just a couple lines of code.

 #Actions
 <b>sequence</b> - chains actions to sequence <br/>